We are working our way through details associated with this evolving situation as quickly as we can. Please check back frequently for new information.

 What does it mean that athletic events (practices and competitions) are "suspended?"

 On March 16 the Northwest Conference (NWC) President’s Council made the decision to cancel all NWC and non-conference sport competitions and NWC championships.
 This decision follows both the NWC's earlier decision to suspend all sports until further notice, and the decision by the NCAA to cancel all NCAA Division III men’s and women’s winter and spring championships.
+See the May 26 announcement from the NWC about plans to resume athletics during the 2020-21 academic year.

 Is campus open?